 2001: Governor Bush cuts $125,000 in funding targeted toward providing women of limited means access to family planning services.

-2002: Introduction of first trimester abortion services (medical and surgical) in St. Petersburg.
+2002: Introduction of abortion services (medical and surgical) in St. Petersburg.

 2003: Our CEO and President, Barbara A. Zdravecky, celebrated her tenth anniversary with PPSWCF.

-2004: Affiliate wins the 2004 Affiliate Excellence Award for outstanding achievement in the Clinical and Social Research category from Planned Parenthood Federation of America.
+2004: We wins the 2004 Affiliate Excellence Award for outstanding achievement in the Clinical and Social Research category from Planned Parenthood Federation of America.

 2004: Our Winter Haven center was moved to a site with greater visibility and accessibility which has resulted in increased patients and services.